-The Basilica of Maxentius was the last building the emperors built in the Roman Forum before the fall of Rome.
-The Emperor Maxentius started it in the early 300s AD.
+The Emperor Maxentius started the basilica in the early 300s AD.
 He wanted a big meeting-space where officials could hold court cases, or public meetings.
 Maxentius’ architects were very up-to-date.
 They designed the building with all sorts of new features.
 They decided to build Maxentius’ new basilica out of brick and concrete.
 That was normal.
 But they added a great brick and concrete vaulted roof, where most earlier basilicas had wooden roofs.

 See the great concrete vaults?
 Those are only the vaults of the side aisles; it was originally much higher in the center nave (you can see what’s left of the center roof starting at the top of the picture, and a chunk of the vault that fell down, surrounded by the metal fence in the front).